 - COVID-19 vaccine training for GPs

-- COVID-19 educator training module for vaccinators
+- a COVID-19 educator training module for authorised or pharmacist vaccinators

-- a train the trainer programme supporting the current immunisation workforce with information to support their teams in training later.
+- a 'Train the Trainer' programme supporting the current immunisation workforce with information to support their teams in training later.

 Webinars and Q&A sessions